SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout New York.

+Here is how this works in practice.
 Marine and wildlife filming in New York spans the Atlantic Ocean off Long Island, the Hudson Valley estuary system, the Catskills and the Adirondacks.
-Productions can capture white-tailed deer and hawks across Hudson Valley parks, coyotes and surprising urban wildlife in the city itself, marine species off Long Island, the Hamptons and Fire Island, and humpback whales now regularly sighted feeding in the New York Bight.
-Long Island Sound and Jamaica Bay add critical migratory bird habitat.
+Productions can capture white-tailed deer and hawks across Hudson Valley parks, coyotes and surprising urban wildlife in the city itself, marine species off Long Island, the Hamptons and Fire Island, and humpback whales now often sighted feeding in the New York Bight.
+Long Island Sound and Jamaica Bay add key migratory bird habitat.

-We work with experienced New York wildlife cinematographers and coordinate permits through the Mayor's Office of Media and Entertainment, the National Park Service, the NYC Landmarks Preservation Commission and the U.S. Coast Guard.
+Here is the short of it.
+We work with skilled New York wildlife cinematographers and set up permits through the Mayor's Office of Media and Entertainment, the National Park Service, the NYC Landmarks Preservation Commission and the U.S. Coast Guard.
 Our team handles vessel charters out of Montauk and Sheepshead Bay, dive operators in Long Island waters, and access to the Catskills, Adirondacks and Hudson Valley reserves so your crew can focus on filming.

 Capabilities